-Constellation indirectly owns approximately 32% of the outstanding limited liability company interests of CEP as of July 31, 2007.
-The percentages do not reflect any common units that may be issued under our long-term incentive plan or in connection with the acquisition of the Newfield Assets.
+Constellation indirectly owns approximately 29% of the outstanding limited liability company interests of CEP as of October 31, 2007.
 CEPM, as the holder of all our Class A units, will have the exclusive right to elect two members of our board of managers.